j4321/juliette.monsel/docs/fr/_sources/CV.rst.txt

 :Submitted: **EIC Pathfinder Challenge**: `Alternative approaches to Quantum Information Processing, Communication, and Sensing <https://eic.ec.europa.eu/eic-funding-opportunities/calls-proposals/eic-pathfinder-challenge-alternative-approaches-quantum-information-processing-communication-and_en>`_, as part of a European consortium (Austria, Germany, Czech Republic and Sweden).
 I took part in the proposal writing and the budget elaboration.

-:Submitted: **Travel grant** from Chalmers Foundation (`Chalmersska forskningsfonden <https://www.chalmers.se/en/foundation/scholarshipsandgrants/Pages/CFFeng.aspx>`_) to go to Vienna for a research visit and the annual Quantum Thermodynamics Conference.
+:2022: **Travel grant** from Chalmers Foundation (`Chalmersska forskningsfonden <https://www.chalmers.se/en/foundation/scholarshipsandgrants/Pages/CFFeng.aspx>`_) to go to Vienna for a research visit and the annual Quantum Thermodynamics Conference in July 2023.

 :2020: **Spinger Thesis Award**, recognizing outstanding Ph.D.research.